mattermost/mattermost-handbook/operations/research-and-development/organization/delivery.md

 - Participating in incident resolution and acting on corrective actions for SaaS and self-managed software delivery
 - Minimizing the use of custom tooling by building or enhancing features within Mattermost
 - Improving the robustness of SaaS software delivery by creating and improving tooling (release & testing)
-- Coordination, education, and preparation of Mattermost releases for SaaS and self-managed users for the bi-weekly/monthly minor, patch, and security releases
+- Coordination, education, and preparation of Mattermost releases for SaaS and self-managed users for the scheduled minor, patch, and security releases
 - Review release metrics

 ## Meetings